-This Evidence of Coverage booklet explains how to get your Medicare prescription drug coverage through our plan.
+This Evidence of Coverage booklet explains how to get your Medicare prescription drugs covered through our plan.
 This booklet explains your rights and responsibilities, what is covered, and what you pay as a member of the plan.

-This booklet explains benefits you have under your Group Part D coverage and your non-Medicare supplemental drug coverage.
+This booklet explains benefits you have under your Medicare prescription drug coverage (also referred to as Group Part D) and your non-Medicare supplemental drug coverage.
 We will refer to your complete drug coverage as your "retiree drug coverage" or "your plan."
 Your retiree drug coverage includes basic coverage provided by Group Part D and supplemental coverage provided by Senior Rx Plus.